openharmony/docs/en/application-dev/reference/apis/js-apis-notificationManager.md

-## Notification.isSupportTemplate<sup>8+</sup>
+## Notification.isSupportTemplate

 isSupportTemplate(templateName: string): Promise\<boolean\>

-Checks whether a specified template exists.
+Checks whether a specified template is supported.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Notification.Notification